What A Health Coach Does To Make Lasting Changes In The New Year

 New Year's resolutions have a reputation for being overwhelming and unsustainable.
 Whether it's because our expectations are unrealistic or our motivations are misaligned, we often forget our resolutions by the end of the year.
 To break that pattern, mbg consulted meditation instructor and certified health coach Pilin Anice.

-Acknowledging that this is her own perspective, Anice says, "If you have the space to set a new intention or goal, definitely do so."
+However, "if you have the space to set a new intention or goal, definitely do so."
 To embark on that journey, she recommends sticking to this three-step formula, which has helped her create lasting changes in the past:

 Plenty of people set out to form new habits out of motivation, but according to Anice, inspiration should come first.
 It doesn't take a silent retreat, a surreal vacation, or even hitting rock-bottom for inspiration to strike.
 Those aha moments can occur in the ordinary—it just takes reflection.